 I recently heard an interview in which a major newspaper editor said the traditional model of "active" journalist and "passive" reader, is dead.
 He gave the following illustration.
 On the opening night of a new opera production the most experienced and highly regarded opera critic in the world can write a review for the next day's paper.
 It will be brilliant as usual, but it is "nonsensical" to think the other 700 people in the audience have nothing of value to add.

-He likened this change in perspective to flipping a switch in our thinking.
-Do not . . . [more]
+He likened this change in perspective to flipping a switch in our . . . [more]

 Who are these guys and why are they so happy?
 You're looking at Clio co-founders Rian Gauvreau on the left and Jack Newton (Slaw blogger) on the right; and they'll be smiling right now because they've just announced at Legal Tech that Clio has raised six million dollars in its Series B round of financing.
 From the Clio press release: